aastorl/SoundMatch/README.md

-# SoundMatch - Music Explorer (Incomplete Project)

-**SoundMatch** is an Android application developed with the intention of the use for an Automatic EQ, inspired by the popular platform Spotify.
-This project was built with a focus on **Android development best practices** and the utilization of **modern technologies**, aiming to deliver a fluid and intuitive user experience.

-**Project Status:**

-This project is **incomplete**.
-While significant effort was dedicated to its development and various functionalities were implemented, **music playback is not fully operational** due to **recent restrictions and changes in the Spotify API** (thanks Spotify btw).
-Despite this limitation, SoundMatch represents a comprehensive exercise in applying cutting-edge architectures and technologies in Android development.

-## Key Technologies Used:

-* **Architecture:** Model-View-ViewModel (MVVM) for clear separation of concerns and improved testability.
-* **Dependency Injection:** Hilt for efficient and straightforward management of dependencies throughout the application.
-* **User Interface:** Jetpack Compose, the modern declarative UI toolkit from Android, to create attractive and reactive user interfaces.
-* **Navigation:** Compose Navigation for fluid and declarative management of the navigation flow within the application.
-* **Networking:** Retrofit for performing efficient and secure HTTP calls to the Spotify API.
-* **Audio Playback:** ExoPlayer library was integrated as the foundation for audio playback functionality (currently limited by API restrictions).
-* **Pagination:** Paging 3 to load and display large datasets efficiently, improving performance and user experience when exploring search results and extensive lists.

-## Dedication and Challenges Overcome:

-The development of SoundMatch was a process of deep learning and dedication.
-Considerable time was invested in understanding and implementing the various technologies mentioned.
-Despite the challenges encountered, significant progress was made in the application's structure and interface.

-### Overcoming Spotify API Restrictions:

-A major obstacle encountered during development was the **implementation of playback functionality due to recent restrictions imposed by the Spotify API**.
-These limitations affected the availability of certain resources necessary for direct playback without an active Spotify Premium account and the closure of some previously available features.

-### The Attempt with CSV for Preview URLs:

-Aware of the limitations in directly obtaining `preview_url` from the API for all users, an alternative solution was explored: **the integration of a local CSV file containing song metadata, including preview URLs.**

-**CSV Creation and Implementation Process:**

-1.  **Obtaining a Massive Dataset:** Work was done with a dataset of approximately **300MB of song data** in CSV format.
-2.  **Enrichment with Preview URLs (via PowerShell):** A **PowerShell** script was developed to attempt to enrich this dataset with the corresponding `preview_url`s.
-This process involved the manipulation and processing of a large amount of data to associate preview URLs with the songs existing in the CSV.
-3.  **Implementation in the Application:** Logic was implemented in the `SearchViewModel` and utilities (`CsvUtils`) to read this CSV file and look up `preview_url`s based on the song ID obtained from the Spotify API.
-This attempt aimed to provide preview functionality even with the API restrictions.

-While this solution allowed progress in the desired direction, the **maintenance and accuracy of such a large and dynamic dataset presented significant challenges.**

-### Challenges with Spotify Authentication:

-An attempt was made to implement the **Spotify authentication flow (OAuth 2.0)** to allow users to connect their accounts.
-However, **serious performance issues** were encountered during this process.
-Furthermore, Spotify API policies imply that **only users with an active Spotify Premium account can use certain functionalities**, which would significantly limit the user base of SoundMatch.
-Due to these challenges and limitations, the complete implementation of authentication was not finalized.

-Despite the limitations in playback, this project offers an excellent opportunity to review and evaluate the following areas:

-* The overall **structure of the application** and how the MVVM pattern is applied.
-* The **implementation of dependency injection** with Hilt.
-* The use of **Jetpack Compose** to build the user interface and navigation.
-* The **integration with the Spotify API** for searching and obtaining metadata (artists, albums, tracks, etc.).
-* The **implementation of pagination** to handle large lists of results efficiently.
-* The **attempt to integrate a CSV file** as a supplementary data source.

-## Screenshots (Coming Soon):

-## Next Steps (Considerations):

-If this project were to be continued, the following alternatives could be considered:

-* **Integration with a different music API** that offers more flexibility in playback for developers.
-* **Focusing on the discovery and exploration features** of music, leaving aside direct playback.

-## Conclusion:

-SoundMatch, although incomplete in its playback functionality, represents a significant effort in applying modern architectures and technologies in Android development.
-This project demonstrates **my strong dedication, the ability to face technical challenges, and the exploration of creative solutions** in the face of limitations imposed by external services.
-Despite its current limitations, I hope it serves as **solid evidence of my skills and my commitment to developing quality Android applications.**
+# 🎧 SoundMatch - Music Explorer (Incomplete Project)

+**SoundMatch** is an Android application developed with the goal of implementing **automatic equalization by genre**, inspired by Spotify.
+It focuses on modern Android development practices and aims to provide a clean, fluid, and intuitive user experience.

+---

+## 🚧 Project Status: Incomplete

+While many features have been implemented, **music playback is not fully operational** due to recent Spotify API restrictions (thanks Spotify btw 😅).
+Despite this, the project is a strong exercise in architecture, UI design, and problem-solving using current tools and libraries.

+---

+## 🛠️ Key Technologies Used

+- **Architecture**: MVVM for separation of concerns and better testability
+- **Dependency Injection**: Hilt
+- **UI**: Jetpack Compose
+- **Navigation**: Compose Navigation
+- **Networking**: Retrofit
+- **Audio Playback**: ExoPlayer (limited by API restrictions)
+- **Pagination**: Paging 3 for efficient data loading

+---

+## 🔍 Development Process & Challenges

+### 🎯 Deep Learning & Dedication
+This project was a personal deep dive into Android architecture, modern UI, and Spotify API integration.
+Countless hours went into learning and building.

+### 🔐 Spotify API Limitations
+Playback is limited due to:
+- Restrictions on `preview_url` availability.
+- Requirement of a **Spotify Premium account** for full playback access.
+- Deprecation of certain previously available endpoints.

+### 🧪 CSV Preview URL Workaround
+To overcome these limitations, I experimented with a workaround:
+- ✅ A **300MB CSV** dataset of songs was used.
+- 🛠️ A **PowerShell script** enriched the dataset with `preview_url`s.
+- 🔎 Custom logic in the `SearchViewModel` and `CsvUtils` handled song lookups.

+This solution partially worked but proved hard to maintain due to the scale and dynamic nature of the data.

+### ⚠️ Authentication Issues
+OAuth 2.0 was partially implemented, but performance issues and Spotify's Premium-only access policies made this feature impractical.

+---

+## 🔬 What This Project Shows

+- Well-structured architecture and modular design.
+- Use of **Jetpack Compose** for reactive UIs.
+- Integration of **Spotify’s API** for metadata (artists, albums, tracks).
+- Implementation of **pagination** for large search result sets.
+- Creative thinking when facing external limitations.

+---

+## 🖼️ Screenshots
+*Coming soon...*

+---

+## 🔮 Next Steps (If Continued)

+- Consider alternative music APIs with fewer playback limitations.
+- Focus on discovery, playlists, or genre-based recommendations instead of direct playback.
+- Explore Firebase or Supabase for user accounts and cloud-hosted metadata.

+---

+## ✅ Why Feature an Incomplete Project?

+Even without full playback, **SoundMatch is a testament to my skills**, problem-solving, and persistence when facing limitations out of my control.
+I’m proud of what I built and what I learned—and I hope it reflects my passion for mobile development.

+---

+Thanks for checking it out! 🙌